Supreme Court, New York County Auction Part Rules

 An auction will not go forward if it is not on the Auction Calendar

-- The Referee and all interested parties must be present on the scheduled auction date at 2:15 p.m. in Room 130 at 60 Centre Street.
+- The Referee and all interested parties must be present on the scheduled auction date at 2:15 p.m. on the portico at 60 Centre Street.

-- The Terms of Sale must be posted in Room 130 before the auction begins.
+- The Terms of Sale must be posted on the portico before the auction begins.
 The Referee shall afford prospective bidders time to review the Terms of Sale.